$10,000 Crypto Portfolio — July 2026 Example Cover

 Asset selection in this portfolio is intentional.
 Each position serves a specific role within the broader structure — balancing network dominance, institutional relevance, and asymmetric upside without relying on speculative narratives alone.

-• $SOL — High-throughput execution layer
+• $SOL — High-throughput execution, payments and tokenized assets

-• $LINK — Oracle & data infrastructure
+• $LINK — CCIP, CRE and institutional data infrastructure

-• $ONDO — Tokenized real-world assets
+• $ONDO — Tokenized markets and RWA infrastructure

 Bear case & risks